Money Expert > Car Insurance > Why has my car insurance doubled?

 Make insurance costs manageable with MoneyExpert

-Car insurance costs are rising sharply thanks to a perfect storm of factors like a rise in insurance fraud and the cost of living crisis.
+Car insurance costs have almost doubled thanks to a perfect storm of factors like a rise in insurance fraud and the cost of living crisis.
 However, while these external factors are largely beyond consumer control, there are ways you can bring your car insurance costs down to a reasonable level.

 Car Insurance,